paulrenenichols/alva/_docs/phases/10-critical-flow-completion.md

 - ✅ Comprehensive error handling and recovery
 - ✅ Full compliance with documented user flow

-**Builds On**: Phase 7 - leverages the improved landing experience and authentication flow
+**Builds On**: Phase 9 - leverages the improved landing experience, authentication flow, and staging deployment infrastructure

 ---